Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

 3. Cleaning a toilet can be a light exercise.

-Cleaning a toilet means cultivating virtue.
+Cleaning the toilet means cultivating virtue.
 People are usually reluctant to clean places that are not clean, but when we do it, others appreciate it, and it could mean our spiritual growth.
 And it could lead to success as a human being.

 1. Soichiro Honda (Founder of Honda Motor)